arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/01.user-manual/content.md

 The default reference voltage of these pins is +5 VDC, but this can be changed using the `analogReference()` function.
 You can use `analogReference(AR_DEFAULT)` for the default reference of +5 VDC or `analogReference(AR_INTERNAL)` for the built-in reference of +1.5 VDC.

-The default resolution is set to 10-bit, but can be updated to 12-bit and 14-bit resolutions using the `analogReadResolution()` function in the `setup()` of your sketch.
+The default resolution is set to 10-bit, but it can be updated to 12-bit and 14-bit resolutions using the `analogReadResolution()` function in the `setup()` of your sketch.
 Available options are analogReadResolution(10) for default 10-bit, analogReadResolution(12) for 12-bit, or analogReadResolution(14) for maximum 14-bit resolution.

 ***The following examples demonstrate basic analog pin functionality using simple connections that you can easily test with the Nano R4 board.***